Skip to content

 THE BRITISH CRÆFT PRIZE

 The twist?
 This is no ordinary design or innovation competition.
-We are searching for innovative responses to today's biggest challenges, inviting innovators to draw on the deep wisdom embedded in the heritage crafts of the past and combine it with the cutting-edge technologies of the future.
+We are seeking innovative responses to today's biggest challenges, inviting inventors to combine the deep wisdom of heritage crafts of the past with cutting-edge technologies of the future.

-Competing for a prize pot of £60,000+, the competition is designed to inspire a wave of creativity and innovation.
+The competition is designed to inspire a wave of creativity, innovation, and aesthetic magic.
 It is open to all the merrie people of Britain, by birth or adoption.

 Why it exists

-The British Cræft Prize is the brainchild of Nation of Artisans — a project founded in 2025 to explore British identity through the lens of craft and industry ("what Britain makes, and what makes Britain").
+The British Cræft Prize is the brainchild of Nation of Artisans — a project founded by Louis Elton in 2025 to explore Britain through the strange alchemy of heritage craft, industrial power, and cutting-edge innovation.

 Britain is a land of deep craft and creative heritage.
 It is also a pioneer of some of the world's most important industrial and technological innovations.